-Brandon Geurts was born in Dayton, Ohio and currently resides in Tampa, Florida.
+Brandon Geurts was born in Dayton, Ohio and currently resides in Washington, D.C.
 He received his Bachelors of Fine Arts at the University of Central Florida in 2013, and received his Masters of Fine Arts at the University of South Florida in 2017.